Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/README.md

 - __Services page__

 This page will display all information relating to services available.
-It will detail each level of service and the price so the user can decide which service best fits their needs.
+It will detail each level of service and the price so the user can decide which plan best fits their needs.

 <img src="assets/images/readme-images/service_screen_main.png">
 <img src="assets/images/readme-images/service_screen_text_img.png">